 For more information, check out my article on low-nitrogen fertilizers.

 There are several benefits to adding compost and mulch to your garden.
-First of all, they help to maintain the soil pH around neutral.
+First of all, they help to maintain the soil pH around neutral (7.0).

-Compost and mulch also supplement nutrients, including nitrogen and other elements necessary for plant growth.
+Compost and mulch also supplement nutrients, including nitrogen, phosphorus, potassium, and other elements that are necessary for plant growth.
 Finally, they add organic material to soil, helping the soil to drain in wet weather and to retain moisture in dry weather.

 Just make sure to let everything break down before you add the mixture to your garden.
 For more information, check out my article on how to make your own compost and my article on where to find manure.

 If any of your plants are showing signs of nutrient deficiency, then it may be due to acidic soil.
 Some of the most common signs of nutrient deficiencies in plants are poor growth along with leaves that are yellow or light green.

-If you see these signs or suspect your pH is too low, get a soil test (details provided above).
+If you see these signs or suspect your pH is too low, get a soil test.
 If the pH is too low, then use lime or one of the other methods mentioned earlier to raise the pH to an appropriate level.

 What is an appropriate pH level for your garden soil?
 Most plants prefer a pH between 6.0 and 7.0 (slightly acidic to neutral).
-Exceptions include blueberries (which like more acidic soil, with a pH of 5.0 to 6.0) and asparagus (which prefer more alkaline soil, with a pH above 7.0).
+Exceptions include blueberries and rhododendrons (which prefer more acidic soil, with a pH of 4.5 to 5.5) and asparagus (which prefers more alkaline soil, with a pH above 7.0).

-Hopefully, this article gave you some idea of what you can do to raise and maintain your soil pH.
+Now you know what you can do to make your soil more alkaline and maintain your soil pH.
 Always remember to test your soil pH before adding anything to your soil!